-Figure 2-13 BPDU Tunnel application environment
+Figure 2-143 BPDU Tunnel application environment

-With BPDU Tunnel, Layer 2 protocol packets from user's networks can be passed through over the service provider network in the following work flow:
+With BPDU Tunnel, Layer 2 protocol packets from user's networks can be passed through over the service provider network in the following workflow:

-- 1. After receiving a Layer 2 protocol packet from network 1 of user A, PE 1 in the service provider network encapsulates the packet, replaces its destination MAC address with a specific multicast MAC address, and then forwards the packet in the service provider network. - 2.
+- 1. After receiving a Layer 2 protocol packet from network 1 of user A, PE 1 in the service provider network encapsulates the packet, replaces its destination MAC address with a specific multicast MAC address, and then forwards the packet in theservice provider network. - 2.
 The encapsulated Layer 2 protocol packet (called BPDU Tunnel packet) is forwarded to PE 2 at the other end of the service provider network, which de-encapsulates the packet, restores the original destination MAC address of the packet, and then sends the packet to network 2 of user A.

-bpdu-tunnel configuration of edge switches PE1 and PE2 in the following:
+The bpdu-tunnel-protocol configuration on the port of user side which is connected to the edge switches PE1 and PE2 is as below: